FHTW-HWSE/projekt-group14-hospital/README.md

   - A seat must be assigned (and)
   - Program ensures that a seat is only occupied once & seating is printed out

-## >> Program ensures that a seat is only occupied once & seating map can be displayed in the menu
+## >> Program ensures that a seat is only occupied once & seating map can be displayed in the menu 'm'

 ## Waiting Room Map for Organizing Patient Seating